MicrosoftDocs/azure-devops-docs/docs/boards/queries/using-queries.md

 For quick access to all query tasks, supported operators&mdash;such as, `Contains`, `In`, `In Group`, and `<>`(not operator) &mdash; based on field data type, and query examples, see [Query quick reference](query-index-quick-ref.md).

-### Query filter features
+### Query filters

 From the Query Editor, you can exercise the following filter functions.
-Choose the feature to jump to an article with sample queries.
+Choose the filter to jump to an article with sample queries.
 In addition to the query filters, you can [interactively apply filters to query results](/azure/devops/boards/backlogs/filter-backlogs).

 ::: moniker range=">= azure-devops-2019"